Woman with Gym Instructor before his death gives chilling account of last moment

 “Then I heard him mentioning my name, saying they’ve shot me; they’ve shot me,” she narrated with a deep groan.

-Yaa, who at this time had rushed to go to his boyfriend’s rescue, said she was pushed back onto the bed with a gun to her head.
+Yaa, who at this time had rushed to her boyfriend’s rescue, said she was pushed back onto the bed with a gun to her head.

 The demand for phone and money

-Yaa said they didn’t have enough money except for some GHS 100 with and coins that the deceased had left on a table which they had already picked.
+Yaa said they didn’t have enough money except for some GHS 100 and coins that the deceased had left on a table which the attackers had already picked.

 With the two phones in their possession and not much money as they thought they could grab, they departed the room, Yaa narrated.